 J. For use of a construction trailer during the course of a building construction program, a permit may be issued for one year by the Building Inspector.
 No wheels, tires, or other means of keeping the construction trailer mobile shall be removed; any construction trailer shall have no skirts, porches, fences, or similar materials or equipment added which would detract from its mobility.
 Each construction trailer and its lot shall be subject to the requirements of the district.

 K. For use of temporary storage containers, such as PODS®, a permit may be issued for up to six months by the Building Inspector.

-4.4 Accessory Uses
+4.4 Accessory Uses – Ask Judy what this section is for

 Art.
 5